How A Manufactured Home Roof is Built

-Roof construction of a Clayton Built® manufactured home starts inside a climate controlled home building facility with trained home builders assembling a complex truss system that has been specifically engineered to provide a secure foundation for the rest of the roof.
-The size of each roof truss depends on the design, roof load and pitch.
+Roof construction for a Clayton Built® manufactured home starts inside one of our home building facilities, where our builders assemble the truss system that has been specifically engineered to create a secure foundation for the rest of the roof.

 The truss system is assembled using trusses built by either our internal supply chain, Clayton Supply, or a truss manufacturer.
 The exact size of a manufactured home’s roof truss system will depend on the home’s size, roof load and roof pitch.